jgerstmayr/EXUDYN/README.rst

  +  `https://pypi.org/project/exudyn <https://pypi.org/project/exudyn>`_

-As with most other packages, in the regular case (if your binary has been pre-built) you just need to do
+As with most other packages, in the regular case (if your binary has been pre-built) you just need to do (If the index of pypi is not updated, it may help to use \ ``pip install -i https://pypi.org/project/ exudyn``\  )

    \ ``pip install exudyn``\

-On Linux (currently only pre-built for UBUNTU 18.04 and 20.04) use
+On Linux (currently only pre-built for UBUNTU 18.04 and 20.04), \bf update pip to at least 20.3 and use

    \ ``pip3 install exudyn``\

-If the index of pypi is not updated, use

-   \ ``pip install -i https://pypi.org/project/ exudyn``\

 For pre-releases (use with care!), add '--pre' flag:

    \ ``pip install exudyn --pre``\

-In some cases, your pre-built binary will not work due to some incompatibilities.
-Then you need to build from source as described in the Build and install sections, theDoc.pdf.
+In some cases (e.g. for AppleM1), your pre-built binary will not work due to some incompatibilities.
+Then you need to build from source as described in the 'Build and install' sections, theDoc.pdf.

 DEPRECATED: Install with Windows MSI installer
 ==============================================